nutjob-laboratories/erk/README.md

 For more information, check out the [documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Plugin_Guide.pdf).

+## How configurable is **Ərk**?
+*Super* configurable.
+You can customize just about every aspect of **Ərk** to make it look and behave *exactly* how you want it.
+For example, if you wanted to run **Ərk** in such a way that it only displays a single chat window with no menus or settings or whatnot, disabling all extraneous stuff like plugins and scripts, and automatically connects to your favorite channel, "#erk", on EFnet?
+You could use:

+	python erk.py -PMASXNTD --channel "#erk" irc.efnet.org 6667
+And that's only using the command-line options! **Ərk** has over 50 different settings available, as well as nearly 20 different command-line options.

+When I started writing **Ərk**, one of my goals was to make it as configurable as possible.
+I wanted an IRC client that gave the user the tools to make the client look and behave *exactly* how the user wanted.

 ## Another IRC client?
 Why not use HexChat?

 Honestly?
 I wanted an IRC client that I liked using, and I wanted an IRC client that I could use in both Windows and Linux.
 Other than some "connects to every kind of chat network" clients, I didn't have a lot of choices.
 Since the only kind of chat I regularly use is IRC, I didn't care if the client could connect to Jabber, Facebook, or whatever.
 That left me (in my opinion) with only one choice: HexChat.